urosevic/stock-quote/readme.txt

 == Description ==

-A simple and easy configurable plugin for WordPress which allows you to insert inline stock quotes with stock price information to posts, pages, widgets or even to tempalte files.
+A simple and easy configurable plugin for WordPress which allows you to insert inline stock quotes with stock price information to posts, pages, widgets or even to template files.
 Insertion is mainly available by shortcode.

 Please note, stock data has been provided by [Alpha Vantage](https://www.alphavantage.co/)